Blog | Personal Finance

 • Being able to travel the world with his family

-I think one of the reasons my poor dad felt so bad about having nothing to leave us was that he really wanted to make up for the lost time he had with us because he worked so hard.
-He valued the same things my rich dad did, but he was never financially free enough to enjoy them to the fullest like my rich dad did.
+It’s likely that one of the reasons poor dad felt so bad about having nothing to leave behind was that he really wanted to make up for the lost time he had with his family because he worked so hard.
+He valued the same things rich dad did, but he was never financially free enough to enjoy them to the fullest like rich dad did.

-Most people find the same things to be important that my rich dad did.
-I know my poor dad did.
+Most people find the same things to be important that rich dad did.
+Including poor dad.

 The truth is that money isn't everything, but it does help us do everything we love.